 20 Years of the Research Institute of Sport and Exercise Sciences

-RISES is hosting several public events including some on behalf of our partners and collaborators to celebrate 20 years since its beginnings in 1997.
-Keep in touch with the events and projects spanning 2017-2018.
+RISES was host to several public events including some on behalf of our partners and collaborators to celebrate 20 years since its beginnings in 1997.
+Take a look at the events and projects spanning 2017-2018.

 Natural Health Service is improving health and reducing demands on services